bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

 pragma solidity ^0.6.0;

-contract HoprDistributor is Ownable {
+// BK NOTE - Different sized `uint`'s don't save gas generally unless in a packed structure.
+The use of 32 bits for the timestamp comparison limits the code to operate until Jan 19 2038 - the code below can be rewritten to improve the code. contract HoprDistributor is Ownable {
+    // helps us create more accurate calculations
+    // BK OK
-    // helps us create more accurate calculations uint32 public constant MULTIPLIER = 10 ** 6;
+    uint32 public constant MULTIPLIER = 10 ** 6;

     // total amount minted